khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

 Submodule Design
 ----------------

-Ivy is designed so that all methods are called directly from the :mod:`ivy` namespace, such as :func:`ivy.matmul`, and not :func:`ivy.some_namespace.matmul`.
+Aikit is designed so that all methods are called directly from the :mod:`aikit` namespace, such as :func:`aikit.matmul`, and not :func:`aikit.some_namespace.matmul`.
-Therefore, inside any of the folders :mod:`ivy.functional.ivy`, :mod:`ivy.functional.backends.some_backend`, :mod:`ivy.functional.backends.another_backend` the functions can be moved to different files or folders without breaking anything at all.
+Therefore, inside any of the folders :mod:`aikit.functional.aikit`, :mod:`aikit.functional.backends.some_backend`, :mod:`aikit.functional.backends.another_backend` the functions can be moved to different files or folders without breaking anything at all.
 This makes it very simple to refactor and re-organize parts of the code structure in an ongoing manner.

 The :code:`__init__.py` inside each of the subfolders are very similar, importing each function via :code:`from .file_name import *` and also importing each file as a submodule via :code:`from . import file_name`.
-For example, an extract from `ivy/ivy/functional/ivy/__init__.py <https://github.com/khulnasoft/aikit/blob/40836963a8edfe23f00a375b63bbb5c878bfbaac/ivy/functional/ivy/__init__.py>`_ is given below:
+For example, an extract from `aikit/aikit/functional/aikit/__init__.py <https://github.com/khulnasoft/aikit/blob/40836963a8edfe23f00a375b63bbb5c878bfbaac/aikit/functional/aikit/__init__.py>`_ is given below:

 .. code-block:: python